 In December 2017, Transport Scotland published an interim report into its Ferry Services Procurement Policy Review and Mr Yousaf MSP made a statement to Parliament advising that it was the Government's desire not to put the next Clyde and Hebrides Ferry Services contract out to tender in 2024.
 It believed that with some minor changes to the constitution of David MacBrayne Ltd. the contract can be awarded directly to an in-house provider, such as CalMac Ferries Ltd, if they are compliant with the Teckal exemption and EU state aid rules.

 The policy review is continuing to assess the governance arrangements required for a company owned by Scottish Ministers to be in a position to receive a direct award.

 In the meantime:

 The Clyde and Hebrides Ferry Services network will continue to be operated by CalMac under the terms of the current contract until 2024.

-In December 2018 the Scottish Government announced that it would not be putting the contract for the Gourock-Dunoon ferry service out to tender as previously indicated and would be transferring responsibility for the passenger-only service to CalMac Ferries Ltd to be operated under the Clyde and Hebrides Ferry Services contract from late January 2019.
-The ferries deployed on the route since June 2011 by the DML subsidiary, Argyll Ferries Ltd, will continue to operate and the Government has announced its intention to give further consideration to the future vessel and service requirements of the route.
+In December 2018 the Scottish Government announced that it would not be putting the contract for the Gourock-Dunoon ferry service out to tender as previously indicated and would be transferring responsibility for the passenger-only service to CalMac Ferries Ltd to be operated under the Clyde and Hebrides Ferry Services contract.
+This took place with effect from January 21 2019.
+The ferries, MVs Argyll Flyer and Ali Cat, which have been deployed on the route since June 2011 by the DML subsidiary, Argyll Ferries Ltd, are continuing to operate and the Government has announced its intention to give further consideration to the future vessel and service requirements of the route.

 The Northern Isles Ferry Services contract, currently operated by Serco NorthLink, has been extended until October 2019 and the tender process for the next contract is now underway.